About MaryAnn Mattingly

 Among my areas of professional expertise are depression and anxiety and achieving life goals through living a healthy, happy life.
 I want to help clients cultivate insight and solutions creating relationship harmony as well as bringing mindfulness practices into all areas of daily life.

 Having maintained a personal mindfulness practice for many years, I am an ongoing student of mindfulness with Zen Master Thich Nhat Hanh.
 I have been fortunate to study with him on many occasions including at his home in Plum Village, France.
-Other teachers I am grateful to have worked with include Peggy Rowe-Ward and Larry Ward, Dharma teachers in the Thich Nhat Hanh tradition; Sharon Salzberg, Insight Meditation Center, Massachusetts; Anna Cox, LCSW, Compassion Works for All; Ram Dass; Daniel Siegel, MD, Mindful Awareness Research Center, UCLA; and His Holiness, the Dalai Lama.
+Other teachers I am grateful to have worked with include Peggy Rowe-Ward and Dr. Larry Ward, Dharma teachers in the Thich Nhat Hanh tradition; Sharon Salzberg, Insight Meditation Center, Massachusetts; Anna Cox, LCSW, Compassion Works for All; Ram Dass; Daniel Siegel, MD, Mindful Awareness Research Center, UCLA; and His Holiness, the Dalai Lama.

 - University of Arkansas at Little Rock, Bachelor of Arts in Psychology